TelosLabs/giving-connection/README.md

 Next, we will clone the project and set up the dependencies.

 #### Setting up Git with your Github Account
-**If you already have Github Desktop installed and set up with your Github account, you can skip this step.**
+**If you already have Github Desktop installed and set up with your Github account, you can skip this step.
+You can also just install Github Desktop, and skip this step, but here's an alternative in case you want it.**
 Since our project is private, we can't just clone it without setting up Git with your Github account.
 Here's how to do that:

 1. Install the Github CLI by running: